 My previous organization, UpRise, worked to build political campaign capacity within communities themselves by dramatically increasing the scale and variety of volunteer engagement.
 Our goal was to reduce the dependence on money in politics and make elected officials more responsible to their constituents.

-I will eventually (possibly late Summer 2021) be publishing a newsletter with my thoughts about what I have learned and experienced about campaigns.
-It will be called “Unmediated” because I believe that we need to bring politics back to the community level and make it more about face-to-face interaction and real relationships and less about communicating through various media channels.
+I believe that we need to bring politics back to the community level and make it more about face-to-face interaction and real relationships and less about communicating through various media channels.

 A different approach.

 In more that 20 years of working on political campaigns, I have found that what works best looks a lot like old-timey community-based campaigns.
 It’s always been about listening: tapping into relationships, local knowledge and common sense.

 There is a strong consensus that person-to-person outreach is by far the best way to persuade and motivate, backed by both the latest tests of campaign tactics and decades of research in the behavioral sciences.

 We can learn a lot from private sector practices like word-of-mouth marketing, experience management and human-centered design to scale up and bring structure and accountability to these traditional campaign activities.